p-ranav/iris/README.md

 };
 ```

 Now we can create an `iris::Publisher` using `component.create_publisher`.
-Publish periodically by creating a periodic timer and publishing mouse objects using `publisher.send`.
+Publish periodically by creating a timer and publishing mouse objects using `publisher.send`.

 ```cpp
 // publisher.cpp